 10.3.2.3.1 General

-The time interval between frames is called the IFS.
+The time interval between certain adjacent PPDU[+SigExt]s is called the IFS.
 A STA shall determine that the medium is idle through the use of the CS function for the interval specified.
 Ten different IFSs are defined to provide priority levels for access to the wireless medium.
 Figure 10-5 (Some IFS relationships) shows some of these relationships.
 All timings are referenced from occurrence of the PHY interface primitives PHY-TXEND.confirm, PHY-TXSTART.confirm, PHY-RXSTART.indication, and PHY-RXEND.indication.

 Editor, at D0.3P2033L1 in Figure 10-5 (copied below for reference) change: